Annual Performance Reviews Will NOT Ensure Employee Success

 Performance management begins when a job is defined.
 Performance management ends when an employee leaves the company.
 Between these points, the following must occur for a working performance management system.

-- Select appropriate people with an appropriate selection process.
 People have different skills and interests.
 Jobs have different requirements.
 Selection is the process of matching the skills and interests of a person to the requirements of a job.
 Finding a good job "fit" is exceptionally important.
 Use a selection process that maximizes input from potential coworkers and the person to whom the position will report.
-See "What Great Managers Do Differently" for more discussion about selection.
+See "What Great Managers Do Differently" for more discussion about the selection of an employee.